 International Mother Language Day Paragraph 200 Words For Class 9 10

-This day is now celebrated worldwide to promote linguistic and cultural diversity and respect for all languages.
-However, for us, it carries a deeper meaning.
-It is a symbol of our pride, our identity, and the love we hold for our Bangla language.
-On this day, we gather at the Shaheed Minar to pay homage to the martyrs with flowers and prayers.
-Schools and communities often organize cultural events, where we sing songs, recite poems, and share stories in Bangla.
+Today, International Mother Language Day is celebrated around the world to promote linguistic and cultural diversity.
+People everywhere use this day to show respect for all mother languages.
+However, for Bangladeshis, the day carries a deeper and more emotional meaning.
+It represents our pride, our heritage, and our strong connection to the Bangla language.
+On this day, people visit the Shaheed Minar to pay tribute by offering flowers and saying prayers.
+Schools and communities also arrange cultural programs where students sing songs, recite poems, and share stories in Bangla.

 International Mother Language Day Paragraph 150 Words For Class 6 7 8